opensim-org/opensim-core/DevelopmentProposals/template.md

 There will no change to the existing interface.
 This proposal is to add ability to read and write quaternion tables to files using existing interface.

 #### Bindings
-Describe implications to Python and Java bindings.
+Describe implications for Python and Java bindings.

 ### Backwards Compatibility
 Describe implications on backwards compatibility.
 Particularly if/how/when code written to previous versions of OpenSim will break and how are they addressed going forward.